 Job Summary

-* Work as an integral member of the podiatry team to deliver quality programs of podiatric care to patients who have an assessed need.
+* Work as an integral member of the podiatry team to deliver quality programmes of podiatric care to patients who have an assessed need.

-* Provide treatment at a variety of sites including patients' homes, clinics, hospitals and other settings, often working in isolation.
+* Provide treatment at a variety of sites including a patient’s home, clinics, hospitals & elsewhere, often working in isolation.

-* Work as part of a multidisciplinary team and act as a source of advice to patients, carers, GPs and other health care professionals.
+* Work as part of an MDT and act as a source of advice to patients, carers, GPs & other Health Care Professionals.

-* Be responsible for the day-to-day operational management of a specific clinic location, including lone practitioner duties in some cases.
+* Be responsible for the day‑to‑day operational management of a specific clinic location, working as a lone practitioner in some cases.

 About Us

 Cora is a leading provider of community healthcare services in the UK.
-We deliver MSK (musculoskeletal) services, diagnostic imaging, day-case surgery, physiotherapy, rehabilitation, podiatry, persistent pain management, mental health, orthopaedic and rheumatology services.
-We are committed to helping people thrive and to supporting staff development.
+We deliver MSK (musculoskeletal) services, diagnostic imaging, day‑case surgery, physiotherapy, rehabilitation, podiatry, persistent pain management, mental health, orthopaedic and rheumatology services.
+We want everyone to have the opportunity to thrive.
+We help people help themselves, to get back to their best or to simply find a new way forward.

 Details